Trade Show Guide: How to Stand Out and Tips for Converting Visitors to Sales

 Capsule, FFANY, The Chicago Collective, and, of course, MAGIC in Las Vegas.
-Designers, manufacturers, and retailers alike utilize these fashion trade shows and others to grow their business, expand their clientele, and network among industry professionals.
-When utilized wisely, these shows are some of the best marketing tools around.
+Designers, manufacturers, and retailers utilize these fashion trade shows and others to grow their businesses, expand their clientele, and network among industry professionals.
+When utilized wisely, these shows are some of the best marketing tools.
 However, mere attendance does not equate to marketing success.
 A business must plan before, act during, and follow up afterwards to maximize the outcome of having a booth at any of these conventions.
 This trade show guide will explore the best practices for making a lasting impression at trade shows.

 Trade show success starts before the convention center doors open.
 Smart preparation begins in the weeks and months in advance.
 Taking care of all possible details beforehand gives vendors more availability for interacting with visitors.
 This is paramount, as ample attention paid to each potential customer is the key to earning his or her business.

 Reach Out To Clients In Advance & Make Appointments

 Rarely do buyers attend trade shows merely to browse.
 Most industry professionals attend trade shows with set appointments and a list of specific booths to visit.
 Networking ahead of time is the best way to ensure your booth is seen.
 Contact prospective retailers that match your products or services in advance and make appointments to meet with them during the event.
 As the event draws nearer, stay in contact to keep prospective buyers interested.